shuaibw/ns2demo/README.md

 # Installing ns2 on WSL version 2

-**If you are not using Windows 11 and WSL version 2, this may not work** Check your WSL version from Command Prompt:
+**If you are not using Windows 11 and WSL version 2, this may not work**.

+Check your WSL version from Command Prompt:
 - `wsl -l -v`
 If you are not using WSL version 2, follow [this guide](https://learn.microsoft.com/en-us/windows/wsl/install).